Best indoor cycling apps 2026: Which is right for you?

-While there was once a time when indoor training was drudgery only for the most committed racers, that time is long past.
-There are options out there that will help you get stronger through training, take part in competition at whatever level works for you, or even just ride.
-Many of the apps available will even combine different options depending on what you want on any particular day.
-You also have the option of riding alone or joining vast communities.
+Indoor training was once a bore, but times have changed.
+In the past decade, indoor training has exploded with apps, features, gear, users, and more.
+There are options out there that will help you get stronger through training, compete at whatever level works for you, or just ride.
+Many of the apps offer all of these options so that you can pick and choose depending on the day.
+You will have the option of riding alone or joining vast communities, and unlike the outdoors, where the sun goes down, the virtual cycling world is open 24/7/365.
 Bottom line, whatever you need to help keep riding fun, there's an option.

 Before you get too far though, you'll need to consider hardware.
 If you are looking to keep costs low, most indoor cycling apps will allow you to ride with a basic trainer plus a speed and cadence sensor.
-If you've got a bit more cash to spend, the sweet spot today is something from our list of the best smart trainers.
+If you've got a bit more cash to spend, it's worth grabbing something from our list of the best smart trainers.
 These are options that will allow you to connect to a computer, tablet, phone or even a TV and have the resistance change right along with what's happening on the screen.
-Alternatively, if you know you want the best, a smart bike will free you from the constraints of a bike designed to ride outdoors.
+Alternatively, if you know you want to invest in the best that indoor cycling has to offer, a smart bike will free you from the constraints of a bike designed to ride outdoors.

 Quick List